Ryan Holiday: Life Is Too Short to Be a Bootlicker

 The government is canceling a speech on Stoic philosophy.
 Yeah, you can imagine all the cancel culture people that have been really loud the last couple of years.

-No, I think fire.
-You're not on the Bench of Hero show
+You were not on the Bench of Hero show

 I was not.

-you know, I think Fire.
+You know, I think Fire.

 Yeah, Fire is great.
-Fire is like the legit free speech organization that is out there no matter protecting speech.
+Fire is like the legit free speech organization that is out there, no matter protecting speech.

 And obviously, in your case, you weren't doing bad speech, but they'll even go out there and protect bad speech and no matter which side it's going from.